 You will get specialized, major-related courses start from day one, including the basics of aviation, science, math, and weather.
 Not only do Human Factors and Safety students start taking program-specific classes in their first year, but students are also given the opportunity to take part in hands-on projects and research—even redesigning an aircraft cockpit!

-Florida Institute of Technology is a research university that offers the benefits of a large school while maintaining the diverse yet close-knit academic community that has been living the “High Tech with a Human Touch” mantra for over 55 years.
+Florida Institute of Technology is a research university that offers the benefits of a large school while maintaining the diverse yet close-knit academic community that is first and foremost world-class, and united in the relentless pursuit of greatness.